Jonathan Lethem · My Year of Reading Lemmishly · LRB 10 February 2022

 In Kafka: Towards a Minor Literature, Deleuze and Guattari introduce a notion of ‘minority’.
 Their description centres on ‘deterritorialisation’: a marginality in relation to the dominant language or culture.
 Kafka, a Czech Jew writing in German, was the very picture of deterritorialisation.
 From this, according to Deleuze and Guattari, sprang a sensibility which ceaselessly questioned power, the script running beneath the everyday.

 Lem was born a Polish Jew in Lviv, a town which just three years before his birth had been part of the Austro-Hungarian state of Galicia, and so close to Ukraine that it was destined, after some border wrangling, to be Ukrainian.5 He lived through the convulsions Kafka skirted by his early death.
-The brutality of Nazi occupation, the Polish death camps, the succession of openly murderous fascism by the Soviet bloc’s social and ideological controls: they all shaped Lem.
+The brutality of Nazi occupation, the death camps, the succession of openly murderous fascism by the Soviet bloc’s social and ideological controls: they all shaped Lem.
 He smuggles into His Master’s Voice his own experiences in Lviv’s prison pogrom of July 1941:

 He was pulled off the street, a random pedestrian.
 They were shooting people in groups, in the yard of a prison recently shelled and with one wing still burning.
 Rappaport gave me the details of the operation very calmly.
 The executing itself could not be seen by those herded against the building, which heated their backs like a giant oven; the shooting was done behind a broken wall.
 Some of those waiting, like him, for his turn, fell into a kind of stupor; others tried to save themselves – in mad ways … He remembered a young man who, rushing up to a German gendarme, howled that he was not a Jew – but howled it in Yiddish, probably because he knew no German.
 Rappaport felt the insane comedy of the situation, and suddenly the most precious thing to him was to preserve to the end the integrity of his mind, which would enable him to maintain an intellectual distance from the scene around him … Since that was altogether impossible, he decided to believe in reincarnation.
 Maintaining the belief for fifteen or twenty minutes would be sufficient.